-Parent awareness of NQS and quality ratings still very low according to new ACECQA report
+Parent awareness of NQS and quality ratings still very low

 The Australian Children’s Education and Care Quality Authority (ACECQA) has released its final report of the Families Qualitative Research Project which confirms that parental awareness of the National Quality Standards and quality ratings remains very low.